 Identity and Contact Details

-Buckinghamshire Council (BC) ), as lead for the Aylesbury Garden Town (AGT) collaboration, consisting of Buckinghamshire Council, South East Midlands Local Enterprise Partnership, Buckinghamshire Local Enterprise Partnership, Homes England and NHS Buckinghamshire Clinical Commissioning Group, is the controller for the personal information we use about you.
+Buckinghamshire Council (BC) ), as lead for the Aylesbury Garden Town (AGT) programme, consisting of Buckinghamshire Council, Buckinghamshire Local Enterprise Partnership, Homes England and NHS Buckinghamshire Clinical Commissioning Group, is the controller for the personal information we use about you.
 BC is committed to protecting your privacy when you use our services.
 The law requires us to give you a Privacy Notice, which gives you details about how we use and protect your information.
 The Notice below gives you those details and explains how we keep your information secure, how we use it and why we need it.

 From 1 April 2020 BC is registered as a Data Controller with the Information Commissioner.
-Our contact details are: The Gateway, Gatehouse Road, Aylesbury, Buckinghamshire.
+Our contact details are: Data Controller, Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, Buckinghamshire.
 HP19 8FF.
-Tel 01296 585858, email firstname.lastname@example.org
+Tel 01296 395000, email email@example.com

-Our current Data Protection Officer can be contacted via email@example.com or by telephone at 01296 585495.
+Our current Data Protection Officer is Maria Damigos and can be contacted via firstname.lastname@example.org or at Buckinghamshire Council, Walton Street, Aylesbury, HP20 1UA.